 There are many advantages associated with Industry 4.0, such as increased efficiency, productivity and quality.
 Additionally, it can help to reduce costs by eliminating the need for manual labor.
 Moreover, Industry 4.0 can improve communication and collaboration between humans and machines.

-What is a Major Problem With the 4Th Industrial Revolution?
+What are the Major Problem With the 4Th Industrial Revolution?

 The fourth industrial revolution is a term coined by German economist Klaus Schwab to describe the blurring of lines between the physical, digital, and biological worlds.
 It’s also been called Industry 4.0, and it refers to the automation of factories using robotics and data-driven technologies.
 However, there are some major problems with this new industrial revolution that need to be addressed.